 So how do you know if you have a bottleneck?

-Identifying bottlenecks can be easy if it’s obvious enough, like an actual backup on a manufacturing line, for example.
-But pinpointing bottlenecks for other business processes usually takes a bit of critical thinking.
+Identifying bottlenecks can be easy if they happen to be obvious enough, like an actual backup on a manufacturing line.
+But pinpointing bottlenecks for other, more “abstract” business processes usually takes a bit of critical thinking.

 Performers are any people (employees, third-party vendors, etc.) that are involved in the workflow in some capacity.

 Systems are any programs, technology, or software that handle tasks related to your workflow (uploading and scanning files, etc.).

 To identify performer-based bottlenecks, look at the time it takes to perform a task.
 If a certain task should take a limited amount of time to complete, but is regularly taking longer than it should, you may have a performer issue.